-Starting with OpenVMS Alpha Version 7.3-2, disk volumes can differ in the number of physical blocks (see Section 1.3.2).
+In earlier versions of OpenVMS Alpha, disk volumes can differ in the number of physical blocks.
 Starting from OpenVMS Version 8.4, you can mount a maximum of six disk volumes.
 Each disk in the shadow set is a shadow set member.
 Volume Shadowing for OpenVMS logically binds the shadow set disks together and represents them as a single virtual device called a virtual unit, as shown in Figure 1.1.
 This means that the multiple members of the shadow set, represented by the virtual unit, appear to applications and users as a single, highly available disk.